jayshreeanand/stacks-watchdog/project_info.md

 ## Telegram Integration

-Chain Shield AI integrates with Telegram for real-time alerts and interactions:
+Stacks Watchdog AI integrates with Telegram for real-time alerts and interactions:

 ### Setup Instructions

-1. Find our bot: @SonicShieldBot
+1. Find our bot: @StacksWatchdogBot
 2. Start a chat and click "Start"
 3. Complete the authentication process
 4. Configure your alert preferences